-- a strategy for engaging or re-engaging the lead, which means the lead falls out of the funnel completely and permanently. - Bad timing: In some cases, leads are routed to Reps who are on vacation or otherwise unable to follow up in a timely manner. - Missed connections: In some cases, Sales Reps think they have followed up with a lead when, in fact, they haven't.
-Having an intelligent CRM in place can help avoid these mix-ups. - Undefined or poorly defined roles: Without clearly defined roles and responsibilities, Sales and Marketing employees can make incorrect assumptions about who is doing what, and this can be hugely detrimental to relations with potential customers.
+Once a lead goes cold, Sales and Marketing often don't have a strategy for engaging or re-engaging the lead, which means the lead falls out of the funnel completely and permanently.

+Undefined or poorly defined roles

+Without clearly defined roles and responsibilities, Sales and Marketing employees can make incorrect assumptions about who is doing what, and this can be hugely detrimental to relations with potential customers.
 Instituting a service-level agreement (SLA) between the Sales and Marketing departments can serve as a clear outline of responsibilities, expectations, and accountability for each step of the sales process so potential customers don't become victims of a fumbling team.